mangstadt/emc-shopkeeper/README.md

 1. Build the project:
 `mvn clean compile assembly:single`

-#To Run

-*Requires:* Java 6

-Execute the JAR in the "target" directory by double clicking on it or running this command:
+You can then execute the JAR in the "target" directory by double clicking on it or running this command:

 `java -jar target/emc-shopkeeper-0.1-SNAPSHOT-jar-with-dependencies.jar`.